Skip to main content

 Reading the simulator’s “touchdown VS” variable

 Most simulators expose a variable like PLANE TOUCHDOWN NORMAL VELOCITY that’s supposed to record your vertical speed at the moment of touchdown.
-It sounds authoritative — the simulator itself is telling you the answer.
+It sounds authoritative: the simulator itself is telling you the answer.
 In practice this variable is unreliable.
 The simulator latches a single value at the moment its on-ground bit flips, and that latched value often doesn’t reflect what actually happened.
 On many aircraft mods it’s never updated correctly, on others it reports the value from before the flare started, and on uphill runways it’s geometrically distorted by terrain slope.
 Every experienced VA pilot has seen a butter landing report -300 fpm and a slammed landing report -50 — that’s this variable.
 Stratos ignores this variable entirely for its own calculation.
+There’s also a deeper, conceptual problem with the whole idea of reading vertical speed at the touchdown frame, even if you could capture it perfectly.
+VS at the moment of wheel impact describes the airframe’s angular descent rate at that instant; it doesn’t describe the jolt the gear actually absorbed.
+A pilot could approach at -1000 fpm and flare aggressively in the final fraction of a second to bleed the rate down to -200 at gear contact.
+By any VS-at-touchdown metric that’s an excellent landing.
+But the deceleration required to shed 800 fpm in that little time would trip a hard-landing inspection on any real airframe.
+In actual airline operations, what’s measured at touchdown is the peak vertical g-force the gear and airframe experienced, recorded by accelerometers and graded by FOQA programs, not vertical speed.
+Descent rate isn’t the primary touchdown metric in real operations, though it is monitored, and maintenance even derives the impact g from it when the accelerometer reads unreliably (more on that in the grading-bands reference below).
+G-force itself is just hard to model meaningfully in a simulator, so VS is the most accessible analogue available, and that’s the one every tracker (including Stratos) ends up working with.

 Capturing VS on the frame just before touchdown